andreyorst/fnl-http/doc/http/utils.md

 Function signature:

 ```
-(make-tcp-client socket-channel)
+(make-tcp-client socket-channel resources)
 ```

 Accepts a `socket-channel`.
-Wraps it with a bunch of methods to act like Luasocket client.
+Wraps it with a bunch of methods to act like Luasocket client. `resources` is a hash-set of values mapped to `true` needed to be closed before the client is closed.

 <!-- Generated with Fenneldoc v1.0.1